 Can be served with milk and/or sugar, but best straight up with a good book.
 20 to 25 cups of tea can be made from 2 oz of loose leaf tea.

-Steep this tea multiple times as loose leaf teas have far more flavor than traditional tea bags due to the superior quality and freshness.
+Steep this tea multiple times.
+Loose leaf teas have far more flavor than traditional tea bags due to the superior quality and freshness.
 Tea strength is a personal decision, so please experiment to determine your preferences.

 Store in a dry place.